Cathedral of Saint Helena: Architectural features

 The cathedral's most prominent feature is its 230-foot (70 m) twin spires, which were directly inspired by the Votivkirche in Vienna.
 Adorning the spires are gold-leafed crosses that stand 12 feet (3.7 m) in height and 6 feet (1.8 m) in length.
 The cathedral's North tower contains fifteen hand-cast bells, which represent the fifteen mysteries of the Rosary.

-The interior of the cathedral boasts 11,693 sqft of stained glass across 59 windows, which depict various scenes from the Old and New Testament.
 The church's limestone exterior also features 29 statues of saints and other figures.